hansgill/express-coffee-mongo-boilerplate/README.md

 ##Starting the server

-1) Replace boilerplate text with name of project (nospaces allowed)
+1) Replace boilerplate text in Makefile, with name of project (nospaces allowed)

     Project = YourprojectNameHere (no spaces allowed)